chenikabukes/413NeuralNetworks/README.md

 ## Getting Started
 To get started, first download the data using the following sequence
 ```
-(Insert how to download data)
+python3 src/data/get_train_data.py
 ```

 To run the baseline model, execute the following command:
 ```
 srun -p csc413 --gres gpu python3 -u fastai_script.py --model 1
 ```
 Include the arg `--wandb` to log the run.

 Choose a model through the `--model` arg:
 1. Basline Transformer